 Several components of the body are involved in movement.
 These consist of, the brain and the spinal cord (central nervous system) and nerves which connect the central nervous system to the rest of the body.
 The spinal cord is located within the spine.
 Anything affecting one or more of these systems can potentially result in paralysis.

 Brain – The brain controls movement of the skeletal muscles.
 A region of the brain known as the motor cortex sends a signal to the spinal cord and from there to the nerves.

 Spinal cord, nerves, and muscles: The brain sends an electrical signal down the spinal cord, and from there to branching nerves.
-These nerves release a chemical known as acetylcholine which is picked up by the receptors within the muscles, causing them to contract (and move).
+These nerves release the chemical acetylcholine which receptors in the muscles pick up, causing them to contract and move.

 Aortic thromboembolism (saddle thrombosis)

 A blood clot which forms in the left atrium of the heart (this most commonly occurs in cats with hypertrophic cardiomyopathy) and then moves down the aorta (which is located along the back), until the junction at the rear legs (known as the saddle), where it splits into the two iliac arteries, of the right and left leg.
 If the blockage occurs before the saddle, both legs will be affected, if the blockage occurs in the iliac artery of the left or right leg then only that leg will be affected.

 A common problem, especially along the east coast of Australia, is tick paralysis who injects a neurotoxin when it feeds on the cat.